glaubermagal/geekoffee/themes/terminal/README.md

 [params]
   # dir name of your blog content (default is `content/posts`)
   contentTypeName = "posts"

   # ["orange", "blue", "red", "green", "pink"]
   themeColor = "orange"

   # if you set this to 0, only submenu trigger will be visible
   showMenuItems = 2

+  # show selector to switch language
+  showLanguageSelector = false

   # set theme to full screen width
   fullWidthTheme = false

   # center theme with default width
   centerTheme = false

   # set a custom favicon (default is a `themeColor` square)
   # favicon = "favicon.ico"

+  # set all headings to their default size (depending on browser settings)
+  # it's set to `true` by default
+  # oneHeadingSize = false

 [languages]
   [languages.en]
+    languageName = "English"
     title = "Terminal"
     subtitle = "A simple, retro theme for Hugo" keywords = ""